zaynashraf/automobile-data-lookup/README.md

 # Automobile Data Lookup System
 ## Overview
-This Java-based GUI application allows users to search and filter automobile data based on miles per gallon (mpg) and horsepower values.
+This Java-based GUI application allows users to search and filter automobile data from the Auto MPG Dataset based on miles per gallon (mpg) and horsepower values.
 It reads from a file and stores that data into a MySQL table, where the automobile data is stored and managed.
 The program provides a user-friendly interface with sliders and input fields to refine search queries and retrieve relevant automobile records.

 ## Features
 GUI Interface: Built using Swing, featuring sliders for mpg and horsepower selection.